tayganr/mcp-skills/guides/01-setup-template.md

 Congratulations!
 You have just created an instance of a technical skills plan from the Power BI template and exported a PDF.
 This instance of the skills plan is connected to the underlying spreadsheet.
 Any changes in the data will be reflected in the report.

-Note: If you wanted to create another skills plan, repeat the steps above with the exception of downloading the Power BI Template (pbit) file as this would already be in your Downloads folder.
+Note: If you wanted to create another skills plan, create a copy of the empty spreadsheet template, open the copy, and resume from Step 3.

 <div align="right"><a href="#guide-1---initialize-template">↥ back to top</a></div>